 What we’re all about…

 Cedar Chest Quilters’ Guild is a state-authorized nonprofit organization.
 In order to maintain this status, we are obligated to participate in charitable activities, which benefit the local citizenry, tax-deductible organizations that are involved in disease research, and organizations that give aid to both children and adults in stressful situations.
-Since we are a quilting group, we make and give small quilts to the police and fire departments to give to children who are in need of comfort.
-We also donate quilts and other items to the hospital for newborns from financially disadvantaged families.
-Cancer patients and children in group homes are included in our humanitarian contributions.
+Since we are a quilting group, we make and give small quilts and handcrafted items to a variety of groups that serve the people of Iron County.
+We also donate quilts and other items to the hospital for newborns from financially disadvantaged families, cancer patients, and women and children in group homes.
 Monetary gifts are given to worthy charitable organizations when we are financially able to do so.
 While it is not mandatory that Guild members participate in our humanitarian activities, joining in on these endeavors is greatly appreciated.
 Bring your sewing machine and sewing kit to the Humanitarian day activities on the fourth Thursday of the month.

 SUNSHINE AND SHADOWS

 Cedar Chest Quilters’ Guild is not only a group interested in the art of quilting, its members become friends who care about each other as individuals.
 Happiness and sorrow are a part of every life, and friends help each other to rejoice or lend comfort.
 The Guild encourages members to notify the Sunshine and Shadows chairperson if they know of any event in another member’s life that would be helped or brightened by having their Guild friends be aware of it, e.g..; birth of a grandchild, marriage of a son or daughter, a death in the family, or an illness or accident, etc.

 Several times per year we have a potluck luncheon following a meeting or event.
 All members are expected to contribute to these meals.
 Since not all members are in a position to contribute home-cooked dishes, purchased food is certainly acceptable.